 Differences in Motivation Between Men and Women

-Motivation factors may differ by gender, and women appear to have a harder time.
+Motivation factors may differ by gender.
 In one study, weight loss was the greatest motivator to exercise for women, and muscle tone was the primary motivator for men.
 Unfortunately, effects on appearances may take a long time to show, discouraging people from continuing an exercise program even though their health is improving.

 Motivating Children and Adolescents